ThuyKat/JavaScript/README.md

 index is where the loop starts.
 ## Math object -> a built in object that has properties and methods for math constants and functions
+1. Math.abs(x) -> returns the absolute value of a number
+2. Math.ceil(x) -> round up a number
+3. Math.floor(x) ->round down a number
+4. Math.min, Math.max
+5. Math.round(x)-> round a number to the nearest integer
+6. Math.sqrt(x)
+7. Math.trunc(x) -> returns the integral part of the number x, removing any fractional digits.

+## Date object -> deal with date and time
+1. Date.now() -> return date in milliseconds since 1 January,1970 UTC
+2. var today = new Date()/ new Date('December 17,1995 03:24:00')/new Date(19995,11,17)/new Date(1995,11,17,3,24,0)/new Date('1995-12-17T03:24:00')
+3. Date.getValue -> returns integer value representing the number of milliseconds
+4. Date.getYear, Date.getMonth,Date.getDay,Date.getHour...second / and set as well

 ## Wrapper Objects in Java
 - String is of primitive type.
 However we can use String.length --> this indicates that it is converted to String object